-Figure 1
+Figure 1.
+Diagram of the lapse rate method, where the blue line represents the temperature gradient, and the lowest point where the temperature gradient is larger than -2K/km is determined as the TPH point.

 2.2 Bending angle method

-Bending angle method introduced by Lewis 2009 uses covariance transform to get the TPH, in which the TPH is defined as the maximum of covariance transform (CT) of the logarithm of the bending angle.
-The mathematical expression of covariance transform is as follow:
+The bending angle method was introduced by Lewis in 2009 and uses covariance transformation to obtain the TPH, in which the TPH is defined as the maximum of covariance transformation (CT) of the logarithm of the bending angle.
+The mathematical expression of covariance transformation is as follows:

 CTb=12azbztfzh(z-ba)dz (3)

 hz-ba=fz-fb &,max⁡(zb,b-a)<z<min⁡(zt,b+a)0 , &elsewhere (4)

+where

-zt and zb are the upper and lower limit of the data profile. fz is the natural logarithm of bending angle at impact parameter z, and 2a is the width of the covariance transform.
+zt and zb are the upper and lower limit of the data profile, fz is the natural logarithm of bending angle at impact parameter z, and 2a is the width of the covariance transformation.

-The lower and upper limit of TPH, TPHmin and TPHmax, are set as that in lapse rate method and the 2a is fixed at 25 km, and Fig. 2 gives an example of BA method.
+The lower and upper limit of TPH, TPHmin and TPHmax, are set as in the lapse rate method and the 2a is fixed at 25 km.
+Figure 2 gives an example of the BA method.

-Based on the combination of value and trend of the logarithm of bending angle and the function 3 and 4, it is easily to see that CT should monotonic increase with the decline of Impact parameter when b is larger than zt-a because the interval [z, min⁡(zt,b+a)] contributes positive value to CT while the interval [max⁡(zb,b-a), z] provides negative contribution to CT , and thus, with the extension of the positive interval, the CT will increase steadily.
-It can be seen in Fig. 2, the CT decreases with the decrease of impact parameter beyond zt-a.
-This means that zt-a must higher than the highest TPH to avoid to misjudge TPH point.
-We set the zt as 35 km to reduce the amount of computation.
+Based on the combination of value and trend of the bending angle logarithm and functions 3 and 4, it is easy to see that CT should monotonically increase with impact parameter decline when b is larger than zt-a because the interval [z min⁡(zt,b+a)] contributes positive value to CT while the interval [max⁡(zb,b-a), z] provides negative contribution to CT , and thus, with the extension of the positive interval, the CT will increase steadily.
+In Fig. 2, CT decreases with the decrease of impact parameter beyond zt-a.
+This means that zt-a must be higher than the highest TPH to avoid a misjudgement in the TPH point.
+We set the zt at 35 km instead of the upper limit of data profile (about 60 km) to reduce the amount of computation.